Aldermore Bank Conveyancing Panel Information

 Read More

-JLT’s PI Insurance renewal form enquires if my firm had been removed off any bank panels in the last 12 months.
-I recently found out that the firm is no longer on the Aldermore Bank solicitor panel?
-Is this likely to effect my insurance?
+Lockton’s PII renewal form enquires if my firm had been excluded from any mortgage panels in the last year.
+I recently became aware that the practice is no longer on the Aldermore Bank solicitor panel?
+Will that impact my PII premium?

-Your insurance brokers are your best port of call to address this question.
+The best placed professionals to answer this question are your insurance brokers.
 The chances are that on the basis that you have not been removed for fraud or negligence reasons that there will be little or no impact.
 The main reason why a firm would be removed off of a lender panel is due to low volume of conveyancing cases although there may be a number of criteria for Aldermore Bank solicitor panel membership.
 Please remember that it is always important that you complete your insurance forms accurately.

-I am on the Aldermore Bank conveyancing panel and all set to complete a purchase within the next few weeks.
-I can not locate a Mortgage Deed for the client to sign.
-Who do I contact at Aldermore Bank to request substitute deeds?
+Our practice is on the Aldermore Bank conveyancing panel and all set to complete a remortgage shortly.
+I dont have a Mortgage Deed for the client to execute.
+Who do I contact at Aldermore Bank to obtain duplicate documents?

 You would be advised to communicate with Aldermore Bank to obtain standard documents.
-The The Council of Mortgage Lenders Handbook incorporates a specific section for banks to cite who to contact to obtain standard documents.
+The The Council of Mortgage Lenders Handbook incorporates an explicit question for lenders to establish who to contact to obtain standard documents.
 Aldermore Bank in their Part 2’s state:

-It helps to quote your Aldermore Bank conveyancing panel reference.
+Please remember to disclose the firm’s Aldermore Bank conveyancing panel reference.

 Find a Lawyer on the Aldermore Bank Conveyancing Panel